William A. C. Shearer: Headmaster of Latymer's Charity School (1897–1910)

 In 1909, a new governing body, dominated by the Middlesex County Council, was established to oversee Latymer's School.
-On June 24, 1909, Shearer wrote to the Secretary of the Middlesex Education Committee, stating his willingness to "accept office of Head Master under the new body of governors."
-However, the governors' stance shifted decisively within weeks, a change likely prompted by the availability of Richard Ashworth.
-This led to Shearer's position becoming untenable when, at a meeting on July 26, 1909, the board passed a resolution to close the school at Christmas and terminate his appointment on March 25, 1910.
+On June 24, 1909, Shearer wrote to the Secretary of the Middlesex Education Committee, stating his willingness to 'accept office of Head Master under the new body of governors.'
+However, the governors' stance shifted within weeks.
+At a meeting on July 26, 1909, Colonel Henry Ferryman Bowles, acting as the spokesman for the County Council, proposed the motion to close the school at Christmas and terminate Shearer's appointment.

 Shearer submitted a printed letter, titled "PRIVATE & CONFIDENTIAL," to protest the decision.
 In it, he wrote:

 I appeal to the Trustees as a body of honourable men...
 I demand as my right to know upon what grounds they have taken such drastic steps without hearing any defence I may make...
 In common justice which is an Englishman's privilege, I have a right to be heard before a decision which necessarily drives me into poverty is made final.

 His appeal was unsuccessful.
-During his final term, the school had only 47 pupils, and the foundation had a bank overdraft of £442.
+While the new Vicar / Chairman (Rev. Ernest A. B. Sanders) spoke in Shearer's defence, Bowles argued that it was 'impossible to continue the headmaster when there were practically neither buildings nor pupils,' citing the school's £442 bank overdraft and significant unpaid debts to local tradesmen.
 The school officially closed, and in June 1910, a letter addressed to "The Headmaster, Latymer's School" was returned by the postman with the endorsement "SCHOOL ABOLISHED."
 Someone had also chalked the word "ICHABOD" on the wall of the derelict building.

 Following his dismissal, and the reopening of The Latymer School under Richard Ashworth, a tribute titled "An Appreciation" appeared in the weekly herald, written to defend Shearer from "calumnies which are going the rounds."
 The author, signing as "L'AUDACE," praised Shearer's legacy at the Latymer School, highlighting his philosophy that the goal of education was to raise "Christian men."
 The letter affectionately referred to him as "our beloved 'Sandy'" and lamented the loss of "the old familiar face of one who is gone."